chenandrewy/Prompts-to-Paper/README.md

 But right now, AI is like a junior co-author with a talent for mathematics and elegant writing, but sub-par economics reasoning.

-For example, Sonnet often fails to recognize that the economic model does not capture an important channel.
-This is a common scenario in economics writing (no model can capture everything).
+For example, Sonnet often fails to recognize that an economic model does not capture an important channel.
+This is common (no model can capture everything).
 The standard practice is to dance gingerly around the channel in the writing.
 A decent PhD student can recognize this.
 But Sonnet cannot.
-Instead, Sonnet will write beautiful prose about the channel anyway, even though it's not really being studied properly.

-AI also cannot generate a satisfying economic model on its own (at least not satisfying to me).
-When I tried, the resulting models were either too simplistic or did not lead to a clean analysis.
-They often introduced complications that I found unnecessary.
+AI also struggles to generate a satisfying economic model on its own.
+Its models are typically either too simplistic or too complicated.

 I opted not to add empirical work or numerically-solved models.
-The disaster version of [Martin's (2013) Lucas Orchard](https://personal.lse.ac.uk/martiniw/Lucas%20Orchard.pdf) would make a beautiful demonstration of my point, though it would need a numerical solution.
 AI can do both, but both require connecting to the outside world, and a plethora of technical challenges.

-There could be models with capabilities that I missed.
-Perhaps a simple [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol) could significantly improve the paper.
+Last, I often found the literature discussions insufficiently careful (as discussed above).

-But more important: how long will these limitations last?
+But how long will these limitations last?

 ## The Future of AI and Economics Research (Speculative)